FLIRT: Feedback Loop In-context Red Teaming: Experiments

-\textbf{Controlling Diversity} To enhance the diversity of generations by the scoring attack strategy, we add an additional objective to the initial attack effectiveness objective that controls for diversity.
+Although the scoring strategy gives us the best results in terms of attack effectiveness, we observe that it generates less diverse set of prompts in some cases.
+On the other hand, SFS, LIFO, and Scoring-LIFO strategies produce better results in terms of generating diverse set of prompts.
+The lack of diverse generations in scoring strategy is in part due to the fact that in scoring attack, the red LM learns an effective prompt that is strong in terms of triggering the text-to-image model in unsafe generation; thus, it keeps repeating the same/similar prompts that are effective which affects diverse output generation.
+To alleviate this problem, and encourage diverse generations in scoring attack strategy, we attempt to control the diversity of prompts through the addition of diversity as an additional objective ($O_{Div}(X^t)$) in the next set of experiments. \\\textbf{Controlling Diversity} To enhance the diversity of generations by the scoring attack strategy, we add an additional objective to the initial attack effectiveness objective that controls for diversity.
 For the diversity objective ($O_{Div}(X^t)$), we aim to maximize the averaged pairwise sentence diversity of existing exemplar prompts.
-We use cosine similarity to calculate pairwise similarity of two sentence embeddings\footnote{\url{https://huggingface.co/tasks/sentence-similarity}}~\cite{reimers-2019-sentence-bert}.
+We use cosine similarity to calculate pairwise similarity of two sentence embeddings\footnote{\url{https://huggingface.co/tasks/sentence-similarity}}~\citep{reimers-2019-sentence-bert}.
 Thus, the scoring strategy tries to optimize for $\lambda_1 O_1+\lambda_2 O_2$ where $O_1$ is the attack effectiveness objective ($O_{AE}(X^t)$), and $O_2$ is the diversity objective ($O_{Div}(X^t)$).
 To observe the effect of the newly added objective on enhancing the diversity of generations in scoring attack strategy, we fix $\lambda_1=1$ and vary the $\lambda_2$ parameter and report the attack effectiveness vs diversity trade-offs in Figure~\ref{fig:results2}.
 We demonstrate that by increasing the $\lambda_2$ parameter value, the diversity of generated prompts increase as expected with a trade-off on attack effectiveness.
 We demonstrate that using the scoring strategy, one can control the trade-offs and that the red LM can learn a strategy to satisfy different objectives to attack the text-to-image model.